Why Microgreen Seed Density is Important

-The one calculator we did find that calculated the amount of seeds to use based on tray area suggested why too many seeds.
-The soil surface was almost entirely covered when we used the calculators suggested amount of seeds.
+The one calculator we did find that calculated the amount of seeds to use based on tray area suggested why there were too many seeds.
+The soil surface was almost entirely covered when we used the calculator’s suggested amount of seeds.

 Want to Know the Ideal Seeding Density?

 Go to this article with an embedded, easy-to-use microgreen seed calculator.